How to organize your digital notes: build a personal knowledge management system with the Calmer Notes method

 About your guide

-I’m Elizabeth Butler, the creator of the Calmer Notes method for personal knowledge management.
-I've spent nearly two decades figuring out the best way to organize, process, collect, and maintain digital notes, PDF articles, original writing, images, spreadsheets, PowerPoint presentations, and any number of other information sources.
+I’m Elizabeth Butler, MD, PhD, creator of the Calmer Notes method for personal knowledge management.
+I’ve spent nearly two decades figuring out the best way to organize, process, collect, and maintain digital notes, PDF articles, original writing, images, spreadsheets, PowerPoint presentations, and any number of other information sources.

 Here’s my story in brief: I started my career as a PhD researcher, then became a professor.
 In my second career, I went to medical school and became a physician.
 I have years of experience in effectively managing knowledge in both the humanities and sciences.
 I’m also a working parent, so I understand the struggle to keep on top of all the moving parts of modern life.